-An employee with a disability is responsible for submitting a request for an accommodation to the ADA/504 Coordinator and providing necessary documentation.
-The ADA/504 Coordinator will work with the employee's supervisor to identify which essential functions of the position are affected by the employee's disability and what reasonable accommodations could enable the employee to perform those duties in accordance with Keystone College applicable policies.
+An employee with a disability is responsible for submitting a request for an accommodation to the Office of Student Success and Retention and providing necessary documentation.
+The Office of Student Success and Retention will work with the employee's supervisor to identify which essential functions of the position are affected by the employee's disability and what reasonable accommodations could enable the employee to perform those duties in accordance with Keystone College applicable policies.